AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Before you purchase a car on Facebook Marketplace, it’s essential to ask the seller for the following information:

-• Vehicle identification number (VIN): Once you get the VIN, you can look up the car on the National Highway Traffic Safety Administration’s website to see where it was manufactured, as well as its vehicle history reports and any open car recalls.2
+• Vehicle identification number (VIN): Once you get the VIN, you can look up the car on the National Highway Traffic Safety Administration’s website to see where it was manufactured, its vehicle history reports, and any open car recalls.2

 • Maintenance: What maintenance has been done on the car and when did it occur?
-If possible, get a mechanic to inspect the vehicle to see if it needs repairs and, if so, how much they’ll cost.
+Schedule a pre-purchase inspection with a mechanic to see if the vehicle needs repairs and, if so, how much they’ll cost.

 • How long the car has been available: Cars that have been available for longer leave more room for negotiations.
 Check the date the seller originally listed the vehicle.